-Colin Kaepernick’s Shout-Out Gets Aid To Somalia, But Is His NFL Career Over?
+Colin Kaepernick’s Shout Out Gets Aid To Somalia But Is His NFL Career Over?

-Colin Kaepernick gave a shout-out on social media to Turkish Airlines a few days ago, begging them to deliver food and water to Somalia.
+Colin Kaepernick gave a shout out on social media to Turkish Airlines a few days ago, begging them to deliver food and water to Somalia.
 According to TMZ, Colin teamed up with Ben Stiller‘s Stiller Foundation to help gather and distribute donated funds appropriately.
 Kaepernick wanted to ensure that an airline would donate their resources to help cut down the costs of distributing the items.

 Kaepernick just confirmed that the Turkish Airlines finally agreed to help with Colin’s humanitarian project which is great news for the people of Somalia.